sean-e/mTroll/docs/docs.md

     <patchListItem>403</patchListItem>
     </patch>

+`toggleControlChange` and `momentaryControlChange` are shortcuts for toggle and momentary patch types that simply modify a single controller between 127 and 0 (patch requires `device` and `controller` attributes).
+`toggleControlChange` also additionally supports monitoring of external control change messages via MIDI In defined in `inputDevice` attribute.

 `compositeToggle` sample definition that executes the B commands from some patches on first press, and the A commands on some patches on second press (patches 401-405 are not shown):

     <patch type="compositeToggle" name="A Composite Toggle Patch" number="406">